waok8s/waok8s/wao-scheduler/README.md

 ### Deploy Pods with MinimizePower

-This score plugin is enabled by default, so you only need to set `spec.schedulerName`.
+This plugin is enabled by default, so you only need to set `spec.schedulerName`.

 ```diff
   apiVersion: v1